Sleepwalker423/Sleepwalker423/README.md

 - 👋 Hi, I’m @Sleepwalker423
+- ✨I make reusable code and tutorials.
+Feel free to donate for my work or sponsor for dedicated focus work.
 - 👀 I’m interested in software engineering, video games (of course), nature, and metaheuristic optimization algorithms.
 Particularly  nature-inspired and evolutionary-based algorithms.
 - 🌱 I’m currently earning my Software Engineering degree with a minor in Systems Engineering at ERAU Daytona Beach, FL. with a scheduled graduation date of May 2026.
-- 💞️ I’m looking to collaborate on anything with anyone to gain experience.
+- 💞️ I want to collaborate on anything involving Java, machine learning, or AI to gain experience.
 - 📫 How to reach me.
 You can message me at sleepwalker423@gmail.com.

 <!---